DaveBackus/Data_Bootcamp_Book/pandas-input.md

 **FRED.** The St Louis Fed has put together a large collection of time series data that they refer to as [FRED](https://research.stlouisfed.org/fred2/):  Federal Reserve Economic Data.
 They started with the US, but now include data for many countries.

 The Pandas docs describe how to access FRED.
-Here's an example that reads in quarterly data for US real GDP and real consumption and produces a simply plot:
+Here's an example that reads in quarterly data for US real GDP and real consumption and produces a simple plot:

 ```python
 import pandas as pd